steveukx/taskrunner.js/README.md

       document.body.className = '';
     });

-Tasks that don't start any asyncronous processes can be created as synchronous tasks, these tasks are still called in the same way as regular asynchronous tasks, but they don't need to call the `next` method for themselves as this will be done automatically.
+Tasks that don't start any asynchronous processes can be created as synchronous tasks, these tasks are still called in the same way as regular asynchronous tasks, but they don't need to call the `next` method for themselves as this will be done automatically.